-It is hoped that most difficulties which arise can be resolved through discussion and negotiation at a very early informal stage.
+It is hoped that the majority of difficulties which arise can be resolved through discussion and negotiation at a very early informal stage.
 Concerns can be put to the Service Lead at any time, in an email or telephone or letter form and responses will be within 2 working days.